opensearch-project/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

 Let’s start with including the JHLRC dependency in `build.gradle`.
 This will download the dependency from maven central when the project is executed.
 It is recommended to use the same version of JHLRC client as OpenSearch version.

 ```
+repositories {
+    mavenCentral()
+}

 dependencies {
     implementation 'org.opensearch.client:opensearch-rest-high-level-client:1.1.0'
 }
 ```

 Next, we will create an instance of `RestHighLevelClient` and use that to create an index and ingest some data into OpenSearch.
 But before going there, hold on a sec!
 Remember, while setting up the server we configured SSL certificates which enabled HTTPS (and disabled HTTP) on server side?
-We will need to configure the client as well for it to be able to trust the server to successfully establish an SSL connection with the server.
-Let’s see how we can configure the client truststore.
+We’ll need to configure the client as well to successfully establish an SSL connection with the server.
+Let’s see how to configure the client truststore.

-A java application, by default, uses the JVM truststore that has certificates from trusted Certified Authorities (CA) to verify the certificate presented by the server in an SSL connection.
-You can use the java `keytool` to see the list of trusted CAs in your JVM.
+A java application (by default) uses the JVM truststore, which holds certificates from the trusted [Certified Authorities (CA)](https://en.wikipedia.org/wiki/Certificate_authority), to verify the certificate presented by the server in an SSL connection.
+You can use the java `keytool` to see the list of trusted CAs in your JVM truststore.

 ```
 keytool -keystore $JAVA_HOME/lib/security/cacerts -storepass changeit -list
 ```

-To configure the client, we need to add the root CA certificate to the client truststore.
-The install_demo_configurations.sh tool created that in `opensearch-1.1.0/config/root-ca.pem` while setting up the server.
-We can either add it to the JVM truststore, or a custom truststore and use that custom truststore in the JHLRC client.
+To configure the client, we need to add the root CA certificate (root-ca.pem) to the client truststore.
+The install_demo_configurations.sh tool created `opensearch-1.1.0/config/root-ca.pem` while setting up the server.
+We can either add it to the JVM truststore, or add it to a custom truststore and use that custom truststore in the JHLRC client.
 I prefer the custom truststore approach to keep the JVM truststore clean.

 Use the java `keytool` to create a custom truststore and import the root authority certificate.
 The `keytool` does not understand the `.pem` format, so we’ll have to first convert the root authority certificate to `.der` format using `openssl` cryptography library and then add it to the custom truststore using java `keytool`.
 Most Linux distributions already come with `openssl` installed.

-_STEP 1:_ Convert the root authority certificates from .pem to .der format which the java `keytool` understands.
+_STEP 1:_ Convert the root authority certificates from .pem to .der format.

 ```
 openssl x509 -in opensearch-1.1.0/config/root-ca.pem -inform pem -out root-ca.der --outform der